 If you’re looking for a way to sync your Google Drive to your Linux desktop, the following app may be worth a look.

-It’s called OverGrive and it’s a a closed-source, paid application.
+It’s called OverGrive and it’s a closed-source, paid application.

 But don’t let that put you off.

-Overdrive presents a GUI front-end for a custom back-end Google Drive client (despite the name it doesn’t rely on the defunct Grive project).
+Overdrive presents a GUI front-end for a custom back-end Google Drive client (which, despite the name, doesn’t rely on the defunct Grive project).

 Like competing service InSync, OverGrive has proven incredibly popular with Linux users thanks to its ease of use and rich feature set.